P-FardeenMalik/P-FardeenMalik/README.md

 ###

-<p align="left">🔭 I'm currently focusing on advanced web development techniques.<br>🌱 I'm delving into data analytics and database management to strengthen my grasp of data-driven decision-making.<br>💻 I'm advancing my coding skills in Python, C, and C++ to tackle more complex programming challenges.<br>🎨 I'm expanding my proficiency with UI/UX design tools.</p>
+<p align="left">🔭 I'm currently focusing on advanced web development techniques.<br>🌱 I'm delving into data analytics and database management to strengthen my grasp of data-driven decision-making.<br>💻 I'm advancing my coding skills in Python, C, and C++ to tackle more complex programming challenges.</p>

 ###